create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **toVRMLString** (*options?: Options*): string

-Returns the X3D VRML-encoded string that, if parsed as the value of a SFNode field, will produce this node.
+Returns the X3D VRML-encoded string that, if parsed as the value of an SFNode field, will produce this node.

 For options see [X3DScene.toVRMLString](/x_ite/reference/scene-services/#tovrmlstring-options-options-string-non-standard).

 #### **toXMLString** (*options?: Options*): string

-Returns the X3D XML-encoded string that, if parsed as the value of a SFNode field, will produce this node.
+Returns the X3D XML-encoded string that, if parsed as the value of an SFNode field, will produce this node.

 For options see [X3DScene.toVRMLString](/x_ite/reference/scene-services/#tovrmlstring-options-options-string-non-standard).

 #### **toJSONString** (*options?: Options*): string

-Returns the X3D JSON-encoded string that, if parsed as the value of a SFNode field, will produce this node.
+Returns the X3D JSON-encoded string that, if parsed as the value of an SFNode field, will produce this node.

 For options see [X3DScene.toVRMLString](/x_ite/reference/scene-services/#tovrmlstring-options-options-string-non-standard).